aneeshkp246/discord_bot_py/README.md

 After running the file, the bot appears online in the server member list.

+You can type !help in the discord server to see the available commands and their description.
+You need to prefix "!" to every command to trigger the particular function.

 # Using the APIs in the file

 givequote: Quotable is a free, open source quotations API.
 It was originally built as part of a FreeCodeCamp project.
-You can check their github [here]{https://github.com/lukePeavey/quotable}
+You can check their github [here](https://github.com/lukePeavey/quotable).

+givejoke: chucknorris is a free JSON API for hand curated Chuck Norris facts.
+For more infromation, check them out [here](https://api.chucknorris.io/).

+giveheadline: Gives the headline of specified region, category and more with the url using News API.
+You need to sign in and get an API key to use this.
+For that you can refer [here](https://newsapi.org/).

+givetemp: Gives temperature of specifies latitude and longitude in degree celcius and fahrenheit and also the humidity using OpenWeatherMap's API.
+You need to sign in and get an API key to use this.
+For that you can refer [here](https://openweathermap.org/).

+givememe: Gives memes from Reditt using Reditt's API.
+Its documentation is [here](https://github.com/D3vd/Meme_Api).

+giverating: Gives IMDb rating of a movie/series entered (as it is from Google), its plot summary and poster using OMDb API.
+You need to sign in and get an API key to use this.
+For that you can refer [here](https://www.omdbapi.com/).